moxley/atom-ruby-test/README.md

 Run Ruby tests, RSpec examples, and Cucumber features from Atom, quickly and easily.

+## Announcement

+I'm looking for someone to take over this project as a maintainer.
+I haven't used ruby-test for over a year.
+Contact me through Twitter direct message: @moxicon.

 ![Running tests is quick and easy](http://cl.ly/image/300n2g101z0y/ruby-test6.gif)

 ## Install